 Dash Teak House, 38/2 Moon Muang Rd Soi 2, Old City, Chiang Mai 053 279230

-The fine dining restaurant at the luxurious Rachamankha hotel is where to eat in Chiang Mai to sample elevated regional specialties, with good wines, in elegant surroundings.
-The menu features impeccably cooked Lanna, Burmese and Shan specialties, which diners find odd, but makes sense considering that Chiang Mai was ruled by the Burmese from 1560-1775, while the Shan people of Shan State, Myanmar, are from the Tai ethnic group.
+The fine dining restaurant at the luxurious Rachamankha hotel is where to eat in Chiang Mai to sample elevated regional Lanna specialties, with good wines, in elegant surroundings.
+The menu features impeccably cooked northern Thai Lanna food, as well as Burmese and Shan specialties, which diners find odd, but which makes sense considering the area’s history.
+Chiang Mai was ruled by the Burmese from 1560-1775, while the Shan people of Shan State, Myanmar, are from the Tai ethnic group, the original Thai people.
 Known as Tai Yai in Northern Thailand they’re found in the mountains around Chiang Mai, as well as nearby Mae Hong Son, Lampang and Chiang Rai, and other northern Thai areas.
 During the day, dine in the air-conditioned, antique-filled interior with white linen-covered tables, fresh flowers and Ming porcelain on the walls.
 After dark, reserve a table in the pretty courtyard.
 If they’re on the menu, try a Shan salad (very different to Thai salads, with their use of sesame seeds and sesame oil), the aromatic Tai-Yai prawn soup, and a rich Burmese curry (oilier than Thai curries).
 Expensive by Chiang Mai standards, prices are nevertheless reasonable for such exquisite food in such a refined setting.
 Reservations advisable if you’re not staying at the hotel.

 Rachamankha, 6 Rachamankha 9, Old City, Chiang Mai, 053 904111